ibrahimFN/k/README.md

 Then fill out ``config.json`` with your configuration & run the fortnite.py file!

 ## Commands
-For a list of commands, <a href="https://sites.google.com/view/bot-lobby-commands/commands">click here.</a>
+For a list of commands, <a href=" https://sites.google.com/view/bot-lobby-commands/commands ">click here.</a>

 ## Config Documentation
 ```